livekit/livekit-recorder/README.md

 ## What it does

 The recorder grabs audio from pulse and video from a virtual frame buffer, and feeds them into ffmpeg.
-You can output the recording to a file, upload it to s3, or forward it into a rtmp stream.
+You can write the output as mp4 to a file or upload it to s3, or forward the output to a rtmp stream.
 If you don't supply any output options, it will write to `/app/recording.mp4`

 A simple example: